risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-postgres.md

 Use the following query to sink data from the materialized view to the target table in PostgreSQL.
 Ensure that the `jdbc_url` is accurate and reflects the PostgreSQL database that you are connecting to.
 See [`CREATE SINK`](/sql/commands/sql-create-sink.md) for more details.

-Note that only one-dimensional arrays can be sinked to PostgreSQL.

 ```sql
 CREATE SINK target_count_postgres_sink FROM target_count WITH (
     connector = 'jdbc',